-Staff personnel include the Fire Chief, Deputy Fire Chief of Administration, Deputy Fire Chief of Operations, Fire Marshal, Fire Prevention Specialist, and an Administrative Assistant.
+Staff personnel include the Fire Chief, Deputy Fire Chief, Division Chief of Operations, Fire Marshal, Fire Prevention Captain, and an Administrative Services Assistant.
 Operational shift personnel are divided into three (3) battalions that rotate on a 24-hour basis under the direction of a battalion chief.
 Additional support is provided by on-call firefighters and recalled off-duty personnel.
 In addition, automatic and mutual aid agreements with surrounding jurisdictions allows the Leawood Fire Department to receive immediate support from other agencies in Johnson County and the surrounding Kansas City metropolitan area during a major event or when all Leawood units are engaged.

 The Fire Department responds to a variety of incidents including fires, explosions, medical emergencies, hazardous material emergencies, and technical rescue incidents.
 The Fire Department also responds to incidents involving domestic terrorism and weapons of mass destruction (WMD).
 In addition, the Fire Department responds to a wide variety of non-emergency calls for service such as lift assists, disability assistance, and smoke detector assistance.
 The Fire Department also provides many community services such as certified infant and child car seat installation, tours, fire truck and crew visits, and a wide range of public education including CPR, AED use, first aid, fire extinguisher use, and fire safety.

-For more information or to schedule a tour or visit, please contact Becky Craig by phone at (913) 266-0600.
+For more information or to schedule a tour or visit, please contact us via email at firstname.lastname@example.org or by phone at (913) 266-0600.

 Fire Department News

-Leawood previously held a Class 3 rating before a comprehensive re-evaluation in November of 2015.
-ISO evaluates approximately 48,000 fire departments or fire districts across the United States.
-Of those, only 178 currently have a Class 1 rating.
-There are currently only 6 cities with a Class 1 ratings in Kansas.
-The Leawood Fire Department, an accredited department by the Commission on Fire Accreditation International (CFAI), has joined an elite group of only 40 departments nationwide to hold both a Class 1 ISO rating and international fire service accreditation.
-The National fire Protection Association currently recognizes 29, 980 fire departments in the United States.
+Leawood originally received its first Class 1 rating on June 1st, 2016.
+Prior to that, the City held a Class 3 rating.
+ISO evaluates approximately 39,000 fire protection areas across the United States.
+Of those, only 388 currently have a Class 1 rating.
+The Leawood Fire Department, an accredited department by the Commission on Fire Accreditation International (CFAI), is part of an elite group of only 114 departments nationwide to hold both a Class 1 ISO rating and international fire service accreditation.
+For comparisons sake, the National fire Protection Association (NFPA) currently recognizes 29,537 organized fire departments in the United States.

-The hearing took place after a four-person peer review team completed a four day, comprehensive, on-site assessment in May.
+The hearing took place after a four-person peer review team completed a four day, comprehensive, on-site assessment in September.
 The peer review team remotely audited LFD accreditation documents including the Strategic Plan, Standards of Cover, and Self-Assessment manual before even coming on site.
 Once in the local area, all areas of the LFD including supporting infrastructure was verified and validated against industry best practices.
-All told, it took the Leawood Fire Department approximately three years to prepare and complete the initial process.
 The Department now has to complete annual compliance reports every year and repeat the entire process every five years, showing consistent growth and improvement to remain accredited.

-Currently, there are only 217 accredited fire departments in the world under the CFAI model.
-Seven of those are in Kansas with four in Johnson County.
+Currently, there are only 281 accredited fire departments in the world under the CFAI model.
+Five of those can be found in Johnson County.